-Chin has exhibited in galleries and museums including: BALTIC39, Newcastle, UK; South London Gallery, London, UK; DKUK, London, UK; Gallery North, Newcastle, UK; CBS Gallery, Liverpool, UK; Science Museum, London, UK; APT Gallery, London, UK; Fieldworks, London, UK; The Embassy Tea Gallery, London, UK; Subsidiary Projects, London, UK; Pineapple Black, Middlesbrough, UK; The Milton Gallery, London, UK; UCL Art Museum, London, UK; San Mei Gallery, London, UK; IMT Gallery, London, UK; Fold, London, UK; The Pallent House Gallery, London, UK; Fieldworks, London, UK; APT Gallery, London, UK; Off Site Project, Online.
+Chin has exhibited in galleries and museums including: BALTIC39, Newcastle, UK; South London Gallery, London, UK; DKUK, London, UK; Gallery North, Newcastle, UK; CBS Gallery, Liverpool, UK; Science Museum, London, UK; APT Gallery, London, UK; Fieldworks, London, UK; The Embassy Tea Gallery, London, UK; Subsidiary Projects, London, UK; Pineapple Black, Middlesbrough, UK; The Milton Gallery, London, UK; UCL Art Museum, London, UK; San Mei Gallery, London, UK; IMT Gallery, London, UK; Fold, London, UK; The Pallent House Gallery, London, UK; Off Site Project, Online.

 Chin has recently finished a year-long residency in the Woon Tai Jee Studio, hosted by BALTIC Centre for Contemporary Art, Newcastle, UK and Northumbria University, Newcastle, UK.

-Upcoming projects include the artist's first solo show with the gallery across VITRINE, London and VITRINE, Digital (January 2021), the group show 'The Sun and the Moon' at VITRINE, Basel (February 2021) and 'Letter to the Future', The 8th International Triennial of Art and Ecology, Maribor, SI (May 2021).
+Chin recently had her first solo show with the gallery across both VITRINE, London & VITRINE, Digital (Digital show has been extended until May 2021).
+She is currently exhibiting the group show 'The Sun and the Moon' at VITRINE, Basel (until June 2021).
+Forthcoming exhibitions include a duo show at Quench, Margate, UK (April 2021) and 'Letter to the Future', The 8th International Triennial of Art and Ecology, Maribor, SI (May 2021).